The Gender Pay Gap in Medicine (2026): Latest Data and Physician Salary Analysis

 Pharmacists59%Exception: women earn 4 cents more per $1.00

-Even in female-dominated professions, men consistently out-earn women - with the notable exception of pharmacy, where women earn slightly more than their male counterparts.
+Even in female-dominated professions, measurable pay differences remain - with the notable exception of pharmacy, where women earn slightly more than their male counterparts.

 Systemic Solutions